-In one of Dr. Phil shows, he interviewed a couple.
-The husband considered himself a very positive person who actively seeks for the good in every circumstance, situation and person.
+In one of Dr. Phil’s shows, he interviewed a couple.
+The husband considered himself a very positive person who actively seeks the good in every circumstance, situation, and person.
 The wife said that her husband became deeply depressed.
-But the husband denied and said that his wife was just being negative.
+But the husband denied it and said that his wife was just being negative.

 We were told to think and talk positively to make ourselves happy.
 This husband was doing exactly that, but how did he become miserable?